casey/degenerate/man/src/introduction.md

 scale(0.75);
 // Use an x-shaped mask
 x();
-// Use a half-turn about the green color axis as the operation rotateColor('green', 0.1 * TAU);
+// Use a tenth-turn about the green color axis as the operation rotateColor('green', 0.1 * TAU);
 // Apply the current image filter render();